Trik16/Trik16/README.md

 - 👋 Hi, I’m @Trik16
-- 👀 I’m interested in DevOps Engineering, Cluster Development, Python Development
+- 👀 I’m interested in DevOps Engineering, Cluster Deployment, Python Development
-- 🌱 I’m currently learning HashiCorp's Terraform CLI
+- 🌱 I’m currently studying for CKAD

 <!---
 Trik16/Trik16 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.